dezi/rssitmark/README.md

     .../app/CMakeLists.txt

 is integrated with Your local CMakeLists.txt if You have already native parts in Your app, or the complete file is copied to the corresponding location.

+# Sample Activity

+A sample activity class is contained in

+    .../app/src/main/java/de/kappa_mm/sitmark/sitmarkaudiobeacondemo

+You can simple pull and compile the whole project to see, how it works.